ngnlang/ngn/README.md

     })

-    // Continue doing other work while the thread runs print("Value: {value}")
+    // Continue doing other work while the thread runs

-    // Now wait until we receive a message, indicating thread work is done
+    // Now wait until we receive a message,
+    // indicating thread work is done
     <- done
 }
 ```